HomerReid/scuff-em/doc/docs/reference/FAQ.md

 frequency-independent dielectrics
-(such as `CONST_EPS_10+1i`), the scale invariance of Maxwell's equations means that the same computational results can be interpreted
+(such as `CONST_EPS_10+1i`), the scale invariance of Maxwell's equations means that the same computational results can be interpreted on different length scales.
+For example, if your mesh file describes a sphere of radius `0.9' and you run a [[scuff-em]] calculation at angular frequency `1.2`, then the results

++

 However, this scale invariance is broken by frequency-dependent dielectric functions, such